Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Subaru-engineered powertrain under the hood, a 4-cylinder, 16-valves 230hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 170hp engine designed by Chrysler.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Japanese car offers a marginal difference of 2% more metal.
+Furthermore, taking kerb weight as an important factor into account, the Japanese car offers a marginal difference of 2% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Subaru does have a slight advantage, when all the models are taken into account.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Subaru does have a slight advantage, all the models observed together.
 These are the official statistics, while our visitors describe reliability of Subaru with an average rating of 4.2, and models under the Jeep badge with 4.0 out of 5.
-The same official information place Forester as average reliability-wise, and Compass is more or less at the same level.Above it all, drivers of cars with the same engine as the Japanese car rank it on average as 4.0 out of 5, exactly the same as the other one.
+Independent research findings rank Forester as average reliability-wise, and Compass is more or less at the same level.That apart, owners of different cars powered by the same engine as the Japanese car rank it on average as 4.0, while the one under the competitor's bonnet gets 2.5 out of 5.

 Performance & Fuel economySubaru is way more agile, reaching 100km/h in 4.7 seconds less than its competitor.
 In addition to that it accelerates all the way to 216 kilometers per hour, 33km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the American car, averaging around 8.7 liters of fuel per 100 kilometers (32 mpg), in combined cycle.
 That's 23% difference compared to the Japanese car!